How to approach identity stitching with Snowplow data

 How do these properties map onto each other?
 It helps to consider what types of relationships (one-to-one or one-to-many) can exist between the different properties:

-• the same user_id can be associated with multiple network_userid values if the user is on different computers or in different browsers;
+values if the user is on different computers or in different browsers; - the same

-• the same user_id can be associated with multiple android_idfa values if the user is on different mobile devices;
+values if the user is on different mobile devices; - the same

-• the same network_userid can be associated with multiple user_id values, if an user has two accounts or two people use the same computer;
+values, if an user has two accounts or two people use the same computer; - the

 All queries below assume that data is loaded in Redshift.
 This implies a batch workflow.
 However, most of the approaches can also be implemented in a real-time setup.
 Sticking to AWS as the cloud provider, the mapping tables described below can be DynamoDB tables, which will allow very low latency in obtaining the correct mapping.